William George Beers: Lacrosse

 William Beers was involved with lacrosse from a young age.
 As a teenager in 1856 he was a member of the Montreal Lacrosse Club.
 He was selected at the age of 17 to be a goalkeeper for a Montreal exhibition team that played a match before the Prince of Wales.

 In 1860, Beers began to codify the first written rules of the modern game.
 Prior to this, all rules of the game needed to be decided prior to each game.
 Some of the rules established by Beers were the size of, and the use of a rubber lacrosse ball, that the lacrosse stick could be any length, but the pocket needed to be flat in the absence of a ball, length of the field to 200 yd, size of the goal and goal crease, twelve members of a team on the field at a time, and the length of a match to first to reach five goals, or lead by three.
+In the process of standardizing the game, Beers removed the spiritual and ritual components present in its predecessor, the First Nations game of baggataway, and was unapologetic in its appropriation: "Just as we claim as Canadian the rivers and lakes and land once owned exclusively by Indians, so we now claim their field game as the national field game of our dominion".

 In 1867, as lacrosse was growing significantly in popularity, Beers created the Canadian National Lacrosse Foundation.
 In 1869, Beers published a book on lacrosse entitled Lacrosse: The National Game of Canada.
 In 1876, Beers organized a team of Canadian players and Indians players to tour England, Scotland, and Ireland to showcase the sport.
 During this trip in 1876, Queen Victoria witnessed an exhibition game and was impressed, saying "The game is very pretty to watch."
 Her endorsement was enough for many English girls' schools to adopt the sport in the 1890s.
 Again in 1883, Beers returned to England to showcase lacrosse.
-This time Beers brought two teams to play exhibition game.
+This time Beers brought two teams to play exhibition games.

+In 2023, students from the University of Leeds Men's Lacrosse Club founded The Beers Cup, created to commemorate William George Beers, which was contested by the men's lacrosse teams at the Christie Cup, an annual varsity competition between the Universities of Leeds, Manchester and Liverpool.
+The inaugural contest of the cup was won by the University of Leeds in 2023.

+Beers Cup

 Death

-William George Beers died of heart disease on December 26th, 1900.
+William George Beers died of heart disease on December 26, 1900.
 His estate donated his massive library of dentistry publications to the Royal College of Dental Surgeons of Ontario.